 3. Organize Your Kitchen

 It is impossible to prepare a grocery list if you do not even know what you have in your kitchen or pantry.
 Organize canned goods, baking supplies, herbs and spices, snack foods and other staples in cabinets so it is easy to see what you already have.
-Toss out expired foods and make certain that you have all the necessary cooking utensils like pots, pans, spatulas, mixers and crock pots.
-Clean out and organize the refrigerator and toss any items that are expired or unidentifiable.
+Clean out and organize the refrigerator by tossing expired foods.
 Make it a habit to put similar foods together and consistently in the same section of the fridge.
-Organize cookbooks and recipes for easy reference or put them in a file on your laptop.

 4. Plan Menus